zuhaib26/django-meeting/README.md

     }
 }
 ```
-copy the result, in postman go to header part of query add a key field Authorization, in its value add JWT followed by space and past the result.
+copy the result, in postman go to header part of query add a key field Authorization, in its value add JWT followed by space and paste the result.
 Check attached Video.

 Query to get user details from id